 - Big Data for Better Business Seminar Series

 - Transparency Conference: At What Speed and Cost?

 - Systemic Risk Conferences

 - 2011-2014 Annual Program for Financial Studies Conferences

-The Program for Financial Studies Executive Advisory Board is an assembly of leaders in the financial community who come together twice a year to review activities and consider new opportunities to enhance the program.
-Working closely with faculty members, the executive board helps shape the direction of the program by providing recommendations to the director and the dean on current and potential initiatives intended to promote idea sharing in the field of financial studies, and to connect the School’s world-class faculty members with external audiences.
+The Program for Financial Studies Executive Advisory Board is an assembly of leaders in the financial community who come together to review the Program's activities and advise on specific Initiatives, as well as contribute to research and data collection.
+Working closely with faculty members, the executive board helps shape the direction of the Program by providing recommendations to the director and the dean on current and potential initiatives intended to promote idea sharing in the field of financial studies, and to connect the School’s world-class faculty members with external audiences.

 The aim of the executive board is to ensure that the program delivers relevant and forward-thinking content to all of the constituents it serves: students, faculty members, alumni, and industry practitioners.
 Executive board members are invited to join based on expertise and willingness to become actively engaged with the program.

 Juliana Baiardi ’01, CEO, Logistics/Ports, Odebrecht TransPort, Odebrecht Group

 Ciara Burnham ’93, Partner, QED Investors